vectorgrp/sil-kit/docs/index.rst

 * Communication on different abstraction levels including

   * Vehicle networks (CAN / CAN FD, Ethernet, FlexRay, LIN)
-  * High level data messages for arbitrary application specific communication in a publish / subscribe pattern
+  * High level data messages for arbitrary application specific communication in a publish/subscribe pattern
   * Remote Procedure Calls for calling arbitrary procedures on remote participants

 * Synchronization of virtual simulation time